Vernon C. Bain Correctional Center: Construction

-Operation
+Usage

-From the time the barge was constructed, there has been controversy about its cost.
+From the time the barge was constructed, there had been controversy about its cost.
 The final price was more than $35 million over budget, which attracted negative attention.
 The assistant correction commissioner, John H. Shanahan, claimed the price difference was because the Department of Corrections "never designed this kind of passenger vessel before and unfortunately there was a mistake in the original contract."
-William Booth, the chairman of the Board of Corrections, said at the time that the prison barge would be the last barge the Department of Corrections would build because the process was too expensive and too uncertain.
-The Board of Corrections is an independent body that monitors city-owned prisons.
+William Booth, the chairman of the Board of Corrections, said at the time that the jail barge would be the last barge the Department of Corrections would build because the process was too expensive and too uncertain.
+The Board of Corrections is an independent body that monitors city-owned jails.

-Furthermore, by the time the Bain Center opened, the inmate population of New York City's jail system had started to decline.
-The prison barge was temporarily closed in August 1995 due to less crowded city jails, caused by a decline in arrests and inmate transfers.
-In late 1996, the prison was slated for reopening due to the rise in arrests from a campaign targeting drugs and drug dealers.
+By the time the Bain Center opened, the inmate population of New York City's jail system had started to decline.
+The jail barge was temporarily closed in August 1995 due to less crowded city jails, caused by a decline in arrests and inmate transfers.
+In late 1996, the jail was slated for reopening due to the rise in arrests from a campaign targeting drugs and drug dealers.
 The six-month campaign expected more than seven thousand additional arrests than usual, but the ship was not reopened until 1998 when it was used by the Department of Juvenile Justice.
-The Bain Center is currently used as a processing facility for inmates in the Department of Corrections system.
-There are three other processing facilities that each handle specific boroughs.
+The Bain Center was then used as a processing facility for inmates in the Department of Corrections system, supplementing three other processing facilities that each handle specific boroughs.

 In early 2016, New York City government officials began looking into ways to possibly shutter Rikers Island and transfer prisoners to other locations.
-One plan is to situate a 2,000-bed jail in the parking lot for the Bain Center.
-Another similar plan includes closing the barge jail.
+One plan was to situate a 2,000-bed jail in the parking lot for the Bain Center.
+Another similar plan included closing the barge jail.
 In 2018 the city released plans to phase out Rikers Island over ten years and replace it with borough-based jails.
-The Bain Center is included in the plan to close Rikers Island, which the New York City Council voted to approve in October 2019.
+The Bain Center was included in the plan to close Rikers Island, which the New York City Council voted to approve in October 2019.
 Under the bill, both facilities would have to close by 2026.

+The jail barge was the subject of several high-profile incidents in its final years.
+For example, one inmate died in 2021 after he contracted meningitis and was left untreated, while another inmate killed himself in 2022 after jumping off the barge.
+Opponents of the barge's continued operation said the facility's inmates, who were largely Hispanic and black, were incarcerated "with minimal oversight".
+In September 2023, the city's Department of Corrections announced plans to decommission the Vernon C. Bain Center by that October.
+The DOC would move the barge's 200 staff and 500 prisoners to Rikers Island.
+The last prisoners were moved off the barge that November.
+The Associated Press wrote at the time that the barge was "grim vestige of mass incarceration, an enduring symbol of the city’s failures to reform dangerous jails" in the city.